-We have had an incredible year full of unforgettable travel moments, great food, wonderful people and once-in-a-lifetime experiences.
-Each one will stay with us forever but there are some that stand out from the rest!
-So, each year, we keep track of those extra special experiences and, in December, sit down to determine the best of the best.
+More than ever, we’ve developed a deep love for the beautiful country we call home and so much appreciation for all the wonderful opportunities in our lives.
+To celebrate them, we’ve kept track of all those extra special experiences and, as we do each year in December, sat down to determine the best of the best.
 The Little Grey Box Travel Awards are our way of showing our immense gratitude and a little extra love and support for the wonderful people who make these moments possible.
 We just want to say a huge thank you to each and every person we met and worked with this year.
-Without further ado, here are the Little Grey Box Travel Award Winners (and, I suppose, our travel highlights) for 2019!
+Without further ado, here are the Little Grey Box Travel Award Winners (and, I suppose, our travel highlights) for 2020!

 Best Australian Destination